-You can mount any tire that fits, on your snowflake wheels.
+You can mount any tire that fits, onto your snowflake wheels.
 That does NOT mean that you SHOULD.
 We've had a lot of threads over the years on putting tubeless tires on the snowflakes, the pros and cons.
 I have posted about it many times.
 There is information in a specific article on my website.
 I even have posted about why not to have the TUBE valve stem 'nut' against the rim.
 Many don't listen, or don't heed the advice.
-That is OK with me.
 There are advantages.....and disadvantages.....to tubeless tires.
-Tires with tubes develop more heat due to friction effects, but the tubes can be repaired (replacement is far better), and you can almost always re-use the tire.
-Usually, for simple punctures, a tire used as tubeless is much easier to repair when on the road, as opposed to removing a wheel, removing a tube, repairing or replacing the tube, etc. Some types of punctures on tubeless tires without tubes in them are not always repairable, even with INternal patches.
+Tubes can be repaired (replacement is better), and you can almost always re-use the tire.
+For simple punctures, a tire used as tubeless is much easier to repair when on the road, as opposed to removing a wheel, removing a tube, repairing or replacing the tube, etc. Some types of punctures on tubeless tires without tubes in them are not always repairable, even with INternal patches.
 Plugged holes in tubeless-use may or may not hold up, and EXternal plugs are very iffy at speed, the internal ones (or external mushroom types if not ridden-on too far or too fast or too heavily loaded) are better.
 It is advisable to NOT drive at speed using a plugged tire, until the tire can be INternally patched; even then I don't or won't drive at extremely high speeds.
 This advice also applies to mushroom plugs.
 The convenience of tubeless tire repairs is very appealing.
 The CO2 containers are a PIA....I recommend engine pumps....or a $10 Walmart pump, etc....see my tire repairs article.

 has a gauge; a photo is in the tire repairs article.